Tips for Hosting an Event

 We strongly encourage collaborators to explore dates that might suit multiple venues/schools/groups especially when bringing in external providers to make best use of time, money and resource.

-Alternatively, put your idea through the Call for Ideas process running until 30 June 2019.
-We can flag up potential partners/collaborators or clashes where you might want to discuss options that work for all parties, and for your audience.
+Alternatively, get in touch and we can flag up potential partners/collaborators or clashes where you might want to discuss options that work for all parties, and for your audience.

 Using the right level of language can mean the difference between stunning or stumping your audience!
 The more experience we have of a subject, the more jargon or complex terminology we are likely to use, and it’s really easy to forget that an unfamiliar individual word can lose an audience completely.